 Right.
 His conversion.

 Paul’s conversion set the course for everything that happened after.
-And isn’t it interesting that his conversion on that road to Damascus was cloaked in failure?
+It says something that his conversion began with failure.

 He was completely broken.